One simple, but important way that code can be improved for a human audience is to format the code so that it is easy to read and easy to navigate.

 The idea of indenting code is to expose the structure of the code.
 What “structure” means will vary between computer languages, but in most cases the language will contain blocks of the form:

-body line
+BEGIN body line body line END

 As demonstrated, a simple indenting rule is always to indent the “body” of a block of code.
 This is very easy to demonstrate using HTML, where code blocks are formed by start and end tags.
 Here is a simple example:

-<title>A Minimal HTML Document</title>
+<head> <title>A Minimal HTML Document</title> </head>

 The amount of indenting is a personal choice.
 The examples here have used 4 spaces, but 2 spaces or even 8 space are also common.
 Whatever indentation is chosen, it is essential that the indenting rule is applied consistently, especially when more than one person might modify the same piece of code.